toopay/gas-orm/README.markdown

 Go to [home of Gas ORM](http://gasorm-doc.taufanaditya.com "home of Gas ORM") for full guide about convention and in-depth usage.

-## Support
-If you like and use it, flattr it to support this project.

 [![][FlattrButton]][FlattrLink]

 [FlattrLink]: https://flattr.com/submit/auto?url=https://github.com/toopay/gas-orm